xieyuankun/TDL-ADD/README.md

 Please ensure the data and label position are correct.
 If you need to adjust, please modify the calss ASVspoof2019PSRaw in raw_dataset.py.

-After downloading, plase put the train, dev, and eval wave folders of 19PS under `/home/xieyuankun/data/asv2019PS/`
+After downloading, plase place the train, dev, and eval raw wave folders of 19PS under `/home/xieyuankun/data/asv2019PS/`.

-Put the train, dev, and eval label under `/home/xieyuankun/data/asv2019PS/ASVspoof2019_PS_cm_protocols/`.
+We have provided the padded label in `./label/`.
+Please place the train, dev, and eval labels under `/home/xieyuankun/data/asv2019PS/ASVspoof2019_PS_cm_protocols/`.
-We provided the padded label in `./label/`

 After preprocess, the last hidden states of wav2vec2 will be saved in `/home/xieyuankun/data/asv2019PS/preprocess_xls-r-300m`.